Waddy Point Top (tent site) camping area

 Camp site surface: grass and sand

-Open fires: Permitted in QPWS&P-provided fire rings only (refer to map).
-No fires are permitted at Waddy Point when QPWS&P fire prohibition or local fire bans are imposed—check the K'gari (Fraser Island) Conditions Report.
+Open fires: Permitted in QPWS provided fire rings only (refer to map).
+No fires are permitted at Waddy Point when QPWS fire prohibition or local fire bans are imposed—check the K'gari Conditions Report.

 Please note: If you intend to use one of the fire rings, you must bring your own untreated milled timber (or mill off-cuts).
-It is illegal to collect firewood—including leaves and twigs for kindling—in the Recreation Area.
-Also see: Bushfire Safety.
+It is illegal to collect firewood—including leaves and twigs for kindling—in the recreation area.
+Read: Bushfire Safety.

 Generators: not permitted

 Essentials to bring: first-aid kit, prescription medicines (if needed), fuel or gas stove, water containers, rubbish bags, insect repellent, $2 coins for showers, untreated milled timber off-cuts if you wish to use the communal fire rings, sand pegs, tarpaulins, extra poles, ropes and lockable food storage containers.
 Smokers should bring small sealable canisters for cigarette butts.
-Also see: Things to know before you go.
+Read: Before you visit.

 Mobile phone coverage: generally not available, nearest pay phone is at the Orchid Beach store.